penguinland/visual_diff/README.md

 ## Options
 The short version: run `visual_diff.py --help` for info.

-The main program is `visual_diff.py`.
-You can either specify 1 or 2 different filenames containing source code as arguments to it.
-With 2 files, it compares one to the other; with only 1 file it compares the file to itself.
-Both files should be written in the same language (though I have vague plans to change that in the future!).

-Each file is treated as a sequence of lexical tokens.
-A token is the smallest semantic piece of a program; tokens include keywords like "if" and "for", parentheses, variable names, etc. We then generate an image, in which the pixel in row i and column j is set if the ith token from the first file and the jth token from the second file are equal.
-All strings are considered equal regardless of their contents; all numbers are considered equal, too.

-When you run the program, a graphical user interface will open up in which you can explore the image.
-Use the scroll wheel to zoom in and out, click-and-drag to pan around, and mouse around the image to explore the code.
-Quit with control-Q or control-W. The intention is for the GUI to be very similar to Google Maps, OpenStreetMap, or other map exploration interfaces.

 The program can recognize a handful of languages from the file extension (e.g., `.py` or `.go`).
 If you want to use a language that is not automatically recognized, you can do so with the `--language` flag.
 We use [`tree_sitter`](https://tree-sitter.github.io/tree-sitter/) for tokenizing, and it supports [many dozens of languages](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers).
+Both files must be written in the same language (though I have vague plans to change that in the future!).
 If manually setting the language is a common annoyance for you, please send us a PR with your file extension and language!
-The place to change is in `visual_diff.py`, in the `guess_language` function.
+The place to change is in `visual_diff.py`, in the `guess_language()` function.

+By default, the program will attempt to color the pixels of matching tokens: blue pixels are probably noise (e.g., two periods that have no other matching tokens nearby), whereas red pixels are definitely duplicated code.
+Sequences of pixels get their colors by joining together chains of matching pixels near each other.
+When comparing a single file to itself, the main diagonal is artificially suppressed to blue, because of course each token is equal to itself.

+The coloring algorithm can be both memory- and time-intensive.
+For images larger than 50 megapixels (roughly 1300 lines of code in each file), we exit with warnings, rather than risk having your computer freeze when it runs out of memory.
+To work around this, you can use the `--black_and_white` option to skip coloring, or the `--big_file` option to color anyway (but use the latter at your own peril!).

 If you specify an `--output_location`, then instead of opening the GUI, the image will be saved to file and then the program will exit.
 Most popular image formats should work, including `.png`, `.gif`, `.jpg`, and `.bmp`.

-Saving images to a file takes much more memory than displaying them to the screen (because they involve compression algorithms), so doing this with large images can freeze your whole system.
+Saving images to a file takes much more memory than displaying them to the screen (because most image formats involve compression algorithms), so doing this with large images can again freeze your whole system.
 So, by default we refuse to save any image that is over 50 megapixels.
-This can be overridden with the `--big_file` flag, but **use that at your own peril.**
+This can again be overridden with the `--big_file` flag, but again **use that at your own peril.**

 When using the GUI, you can set the maximum line length for the code displayed using the `--text_width` or `-tw` option (default is 100 characters, except Python files are 80 characters), and you can set the sidelength, in pixels, of the GUI's (square) map view using the `--map_width` or `-mw` option (default is 600 pixels).

-You can also specify `--color` to get a color image instead of black-and-white.
-Non-matching tokens are still black pixels, but matching ones are colored based on how long the estimated chain of matches is: blue indicates a short chain (likely noise), up through red for a long one (definitely duplicated code).
-However, the algorithm for computing these colors can be very slow for large files, so it is disabled by default.
-If you want to use it with files over 50 megapixels, you will again need to use `--big_file`: it can take gigabytes of memory and minutes of time to color large images.

 ## Uses
 Finding code that has been copied and pasted or is otherwise similar enough to